 Signs shall not be affixed to sidewalks or other walkways.

 Posters and flyers may only be posted in designated areas, such as bulletin boards.

 Advertisements and announcements may not be posted on the exterior of University buildings.
-Advertisements and announcements may not be posted on the interior of University buildings except for signage placed by the operator in space assigned for retail or event operations.
-The University Police Department is exempt from the conditions of section 4.g.
+Advertisements and announcements may not be posted on the interior of University buildings except for signage placed by the building operator in space assigned for retail or event operations.
+The University Police Department is exempt from this section.

 Flyers and handbills may not be left unattended and unfixed on outdoor surfaces where they may blow away.
-For further guidance regarding placement of flyers and handbills, see the regarding Distribution of Printed Materials (7.0060R).
+For further guidance regarding placement of flyers and handbills see University Regulation 7.0060R.

-No signage or other objects may be nailed, stapled, or tied to trees.
+No signage or other objects may be nailed, stapled, tied or otherwise affixed to trees.

 Types of Signage

+Unless stated otherwise, the following types of temporary signage require approval from the appropriate permitting authority.

 Road Signs